- 10 Year Update Boomer’s Bilateral Hip Resurfacing with Dr. Rector 2011-2012

 I wanted to thank you for the wonderful job you did on my left hip.
 After doing some research, I contacted you regarding the Birminham Hip procedure, and had the resurfacing done on October 16th 2009.
 In 2005, I had a complete hip replacement on my right hip, which was before the Brimingham hip was approved in the U.S.

-The total hip replacement procedure did have a smaller incision, but I had considerably more post operative pain.
-It took me … Read the rest
+The total hip replacement procedure did have a smaller incision, but I had considerably more post … Read the rest

 I’ve been a runner, skier, bicyclist, and mountain climber all my adult life.
 When told, at age 47, that what I thought was a pulled muscle was in fact a case of advanced osteoarthritis of the hip, and that I should buy a cane and take up swimming, well…I felt like I had aged 20+ years.

-Luckily, a friend of mine who had a BHR with Dr. Rector and his team called and said “Gosh, so sorry to hear about … Read the rest
+Luckily, a friend of mine who had a BHR with Dr. Rector and his team called and said “Gosh, … Read the rest